tomas-fryza/vhdl-course/Labs/01-gates/README.md

     * Screenshot with simulated time waveforms,
     * Link to your public EDA Playground example.

+Prepare all tasks in your `Digital-electronics-1/Labs/01-gates/README.md` file, export/print it to PDF, use [BUT e-learning](https://moodle.vutbr.cz/) web page and submit a single PDF file.
 The deadline for submitting the task is the day before the next laboratory exercise.
-Use [BUT e-learning](https://moodle.vutbr.cz/) web page and submit a single PDF file.